Would you consider yourself happy?

-But if you do that every weekend you’re going to damage your body, end up getting into a cycle of hating the week just waiting for the weekend and wishing all your time away.
+Partying at the weekend will bring you pleasure at the moment.
+But if you do that every weekend you’re going to damage your body, end up getting into a cycle of hating the week just waiting for the weekend, and wishing all your time away.

 How To Choose Happiness Over Pleasure…